Meet all five of the Blancpain x Swatch 'Scuba Fifty Fathoms' watches

 Bioceramic case married to a SISTEM51 movement

 Every Scuba Fifty Fathoms watch is made out of the same Bioceramic material found on the Swatch x Omega To the Planets range, which features a combination of two-thirds ceramic and one-third biosourced material derived from castor oil.
-While it isn’t likely to be nearly as sturdy as an original Fifty Fathoms, the Scuba Fifty is likely to resist a few occasional scratch and dings.
+While it isn’t likely to be nearly as sturdy as an original Fifty Fathoms, the Scuba Fifty can resist a few occasional scratches and dings.

-As for the heart of the watch itself, the Scuba Fifty Fathoms range will be powered by Swatch’s proprietary SISTEM51 mechanical movement, conceived in 2013 and consisting of exactly 51 components.
-Naturally being a mechanical watch, you can marvel at the movement’s oscillations from a clear case back.
-Needless to say, the decision to offer this as a mechanical watch likely harkens back to Blancpain’s insistence on releasing only mechanical watches in its lineup throughout its history.
+As for the heart of the timepiece itself, the Scuba Fifty Fathoms will be powered by Swatch’s proprietary SISTEM51 mechanical movement, conceived in 2013 and consisting of exactly 51 components.
+Being a mechanical watch, you can marvel at the movement’s oscillations from a clear case back.
+The decision to offer this as a mechanical watch probably harkens back to Blancpain’s insistence on releasing only mechanical pieces throughout its history.

-The non-limited collection will be available to purchase in select Swatch outlets worldwide, or ordered through their official website for approximately $400 (INR 33,259.52).
+The non-limited collection will be available to purchase in select Swatch outlets worldwide or ordered through their official website for approximately $400 (MYR 1,869.80).
 Sales will commence on September 9th, 2023.